owncloud/ios-sdk/doc/SYNCENGINE.md

 ### Deschedule

-This route action is only called if `-[OCCore descheduleSyncRecord:]` was called to remove a sync record, for example in response to a user cancelling an action.
+This method is only called if `-[OCCore descheduleSyncRecord:]` was called to remove a sync record, for example in an issue in response to a user cancelling an action.
 It is supposed to revert any changes made in preflight.

 ### Schedule

-If it's an action's sync record's turn, the Sync Engine will call the schedule route action with a `OCCoreSyncContext` , which will then initiate the actual action via the core's `OCConnection`.
+If it's an action's sync record's turn, the Sync Engine will call the schedule method with a `OCCoreSyncContext` , which will then initiate the actual action via the core's `OCConnection`.

 ### Result Handling

-Once the core's `OCConnection` has completed the action, it returns the result to the Sync Engine, which passes it on to the Sync Engine's result handling route action.
+Once the core's `OCConnection` has completed the action, it returns the result to the Sync Engine, which passes it on to the Sync Engine's result handling method.

-##